paluh/purescript-array-builder/README.md

   assert $ unsafeBuild (-3 :> [-2, -1] +> 0 :> mempty <: 1 <+ [2, 3] <: 4) == -3..4
 ```

-This API works nicely with tools like `Monoid.guard`, `foldMap` etc. because we have a performant `Monoid` here.
+This API works nicely with tools like `Monoid.guard`, `foldMap` etc. because we have a "pretty" performant `Monoid` here.

 ## Testing
   ``` shell